 Specify APK and settings

-The APK appears in the Instrumentation Wizard.
+The APK is loaded in the Instrumentation Wizard.

-Click Next > to start the instrumentation process.
+Click Next to start the Instrumentation process.

 If the process fails, please first check you’ve applied the ⇢ device settings correctly and ⇢ connected the device properly.
 A common problem is also that another program is consuming too many resources, slowing down instrumentation to the point of a timeout error.
 Either close all other programs or increase the Instrumentation timeout in the settings.